Japanese Castles: Toyama Castle

 Toyama Castle in Toyama city was built by the local lord Mizukoshi Katsushige and dates from the mid-16th century.

-Toyama castle, its moat and the surrounding Matsue River is now maintained as a public park with some pleasant areas of cherry trees.
+Toyama castle, its moat and the surrounding Matsue River is now maintained as a public park with some pleasant areas of cherry trees within a Japanese garden.

 Access - getting to Toyama Castle